 • Depending on the country you are from, or live/have lived in.

-• This is subject to exceptions – please see the UKVI for a list of countries that require a tuberculosis test.
+• This is subject to exceptions – please for a list of countries that require a tuberculosis test.

 CAS: